Happy Mondays: Fourth incarnation

-In March 2024 the band embarked on a UK tour with Inspiral Carpets as the support act.
+In March 2024, the band embarked on a UK tour, billed as the Been There Done That Tour, with Inspiral Carpets and Stereo MCs as special guests; the line-up was Shaun Ryder, Bez, Rowetta, Mark Day, Gary Whelan and Dan Broad.
 Prior to the tour, frontman Shaun Ryder stated that the band would be on hiatus for a few years following the tour.